Porto-North-Portugal.com

 Citânia de Briteiros 21) Basílica de São Torcato 22) Monastery of Santa Maria de Pombeiro 23) Castelo de Arnóia 24) Parque Aquático de Fafe

-Have you considered a group tour of Guimarães?
+How about a guided tour of Guimarães?

 Sights of the Guimarães